iamgd/elabst5/README.md

 # 📋 Project Overview

 This project demonstrates basic network traffic analysis using Wireshark.
-The goal was to capture, filter, and analyze packets generated during normal web activity to identify key network protocols and understand their roles in communication.
+The goal was to capture, filter and analyze packets generated during normal web activity to identify key network protocols and understand their roles in communication.

 # ⚙️ Steps Performed